mchaudhary22/I2GDS2024/micro_g2/README.md

   conda install bioconda::spades=4.0.0     #to install SPAdes v4 from the Bioconda channel into the active environment
   ```
 - `spades.sh`: Bash script to performs a single-end (SE) genome assembly using SPAdes, then filters contigs and scaffolds based on length and coverage.
-  - You need to specify the path to `spades` and adjust the input and output directories in the script.
+  - You need to specify the path to `spades` installed and adjust the input and output directories in the script.
 You can find the path for your SPAdes installed using:
     ```
     which spades.py
     ```
   - The `--isolate` option in SPAdes was used because the genome being sequenced in this tutorial is from a single, isolated organism (e.g., a bacterial isolate), rather than a mixed sample or metagenome.
   - **Input**: Single-end FASTQ files in your defined `data_dir`, where each file is named in the format `*_QC.fastq.gz` (output of fastp in previous step).
-  - **Expected output**: It will create 2 folders in your defined `output_dir/`:
+  - **Expected output**: It will create 2 directories in your defined `output_dir/`:
     - `contigs/`: Directory contains filtered contigs files for each sample.
     - `scaffolds/`: Directory contains filtered scaffolds files for each sample.
   - After modifications, run the following to execute the code.